geertberkers/python_csv_reader/Readme.md

 Here's the plan:
-Pick a database (let’s use SQLite first — it's super easy, no server setup needed).
+Pick a database (letâ€™s use SQLite first â€” it's super easy, no server setup needed).

-Pick a CSV file (you can use any CSV — if you don't have one, I'll suggest a sample).
+Pick a CSV file (you can use any CSV â€” if you don't have one, I'll suggest a sample).

 Write a Python script to: